Dante Gabriel Rossetti: Cheyne Walk years

 In 1865, he discovered auburn-haired Alexa Wilding, a dressmaker and would-be actress who was engaged to model for him on a full-time basis and sat for Veronica Veronese, The Blessed Damozel, A Sea–Spell, and other paintings.
 She sat for more of his finished works than any other model, but comparatively little is known about her due to the lack of any romantic connection with Rossetti.
-He spotted her one evening in the Strand in 1865 and was immediately struck by her beauty.
+He spotted Wilding one evening in the Strand in 1865 and was immediately struck by her beauty.
 She agreed to sit for him the following day, but failed to arrive.
 He spotted her again weeks later, jumped from the cab he was in and persuaded her to go straight to his studio.
 He paid her a weekly fee to sit for him exclusively, afraid that other artists might employ her.
-They shared a lasting bond; after Rossetti's death Wilding was said to have travelled regularly to place a wreath on his grave.
+They shared a lasting bond; after Rossetti's death Wilding travelled regularly to place a wreath on his grave.

 Jane Morris, whom Rossetti had used as a model for the Oxford Union murals he painted with William Morris and Edward Burne-Jones in 1857, also sat for him during these years, she "consumed and obsessed him in paint, poetry, and life".
 Jane Morris was also photographed by John Robert Parsons, whose photographs were painted by Rossetti.
-In 1869, Morris and Rossetti rented a country house, Kelmscott Manor at Kelmscott, Oxfordshire, as a summer home, but it became a retreat for Rossetti and Jane Morris to have a long-lasting and complicated liaison.
+In 1869, Morris and Rossetti rented a country house, Kelmscott Manor at Kelmscott, Oxfordshire, as a summer home, but it became a retreat for Rossetti and Jane Morris.
 They spent summers there with the Morrises' children, while William Morris travelled to Iceland in 1871 and 1873.

-During these years, Rossetti was prevailed upon by friends, in particular Charles Augustus Howell, to exhume his poems from his wife's grave which he did, collating and publishing them in 1870 in the volume Poems by D. G. Rossetti.
-They created controversy when they were attacked as the epitome of the "fleshly school of poetry".
-Their eroticism and sensuality caused offence.
-One poem, "Nuptial Sleep", described a couple falling asleep after sex.
-It was part of Rossetti's sonnet sequence The House of Life, a complex series of poems tracing the physical and spiritual development of an intimate relationship.
-Rossetti described the sonnet form as a "moment's monument", implying that it sought to contain the feelings of a fleeting moment, and reflect on their meaning.
-The House of Life was a series of interacting monuments to these moments – an elaborate whole made from a mosaic of intensely described fragments.
-It was Rossetti's most substantial literary achievement.

-The 1870 collection Poems included some translations, such as his "Ballad Of Dead Ladies", an 1869 translation of François Villon's poem "Ballade des dames du temps jadis".
+During these years, Rossetti was prevailed upon by friends, in particular Charles Augustus Howell, to exhume his poems from his wife's grave.
+In 1869 he did so, collating and publishing them in 1870 in the volume Poems by D. G. Rossetti.
+The collection included some translations, such as his "Ballad Of Dead Ladies", an 1869 translation of François Villon's poem "Ballade des dames du temps jadis".
 (The word "yesteryear" is credited to Rossetti as a neologism used for the first time in this translation.)

+Rossetti's first collection of poetry was met with a savage reaction from critics.
+In an article in The Contemporary Review for October 1871, poet and critic Robert Buchanan attacked both the poems and Rossetti's morality.
+Against the advice of his brother William Michael, Rossetti issued a written reply in December, resulting in an extended essay from Buchanan, published as a 100-page pamphlet in May 1872, entitled: The Fleshly School of Poetry and Other Phenomena of the Day.